fe-data/fe-docs/docs/usage/tools.rst

    - Tools: ``Sales dashboard``

 **Customer support**
-   *While ordering, there will always be customers who enter the wrong email address or that the email does not arrive..
+   *While ordering, there will always be customers who enter the wrong email address or that the email does not arrive.
    Someone can then provide support (by phone, chat,...) and verify the request and resend or send the emails to another email address.
    Customer details can also be changed.*